filet-mign0n/codecollab/README.md

 # CodeCollab

-Online collaborative code editor.
+Collaborative code editor.
 The server is written in Go to leverage the grace of concurrency patterns.
 ###Requirement
 Go 1.5 or above
 ###Install